NSBLab/TEPs-PEPs/README.md

 Please read our paper, and if you use this code, please cite our paper:

 M.Biabani, A.Fornito, T.Mutanen, J.Morrow, N.Rogasch.
-[Characterizing and minimizing the contribution of sensory inputs to TMS-evoked potentials].
+[Characterizing and minimizing the contribution of sensory inputs to TMS-evoked potentials](https://www.biorxiv.org/content/early/2018/12/09/489864).

 This repository provides the code for reproducing a range of analyses on EEG signals recorded in responses to transcranial magnetic stimulation (TMS).
 The code is divided into two categories:  pre-processing (cleaning) and processing pipelines.
 The processing pipeline runs a range of analyses to probe the similarities and differences between TMS-evoked potentials (TEPs) and TMS-evoked sensory potentials (SEPs), at both source and sensor levels.
 Dependencies